canonical/ubuntu.com/templates/legal/data-privacy/user-survey.md

 ---
 wrapper_template: "../_base_legal_markdown.html"
 context:
-  title: "Privacy Notice – User Survey"
+  title: "Privacy notice – User Survey"
   description: "This privacy notice tells you about the information collected from you when you take part in a user survey on a Canonical webpage, hosted by Usabilla."
   copydoc: https://docs.google.com/document/d/1XKWK3VvJe0Z_soJqO3F0BrrXwlP9ZObYYKxA1hym7QU/edit
 ---
 <h4 class="p-muted-heading">Version - February 2019</h4>
 <hr style="margin-bottom: 2rem;" />

-# Privacy Notice – User Survey
+# Privacy notice – User Survey

 This privacy notice tells you about the information collected from you when you take part in a user survey on a Canonical webpage, hosted by Usabilla.
 Usabilla is a third party software provider that enables live user feedback.
-In collecting this information, Usabilla are acting as a data controller and details of their terms can be found on their website here: [usabilla.com/terms/](https://usabilla.com/terms/)  and the Usabilla Privacy Notice.
+In collecting this information, Usabilla are acting as a data controller and details of their terms can be found on their website here: [usabilla.com/terms/](https://usabilla.com/terms/)  and the Usabilla Privacy notice.
 Usabilla will be sharing your data with us and by law, we are required to provide you with information about us, about why and how we use your data, and about the rights you have over your data.
 For more information, please see our [privacy policy](/legal/data-privacy).

 ## Who are we?